 And in comes the ARP synthesizer – the sound of outer space, of infinity, as we go again through that endlessly suspended chorus, Olsson and Murray keeping things aloft – whoa, 5:17, that fill, that bass gliss…and then Elton goes for the high note at 5:30 – the chorus reaches its climax, but the band (with the ARP now leading the way sonically), just rides the changes down, no big statement, just trusting the song will take them there, saving up space ’til the fadeout…

 And here it comes – finally back to the intro, except now it’s expanded infinitely, cascading harmonies in each channel, Elton’s high descending vocal leading the way.
 You’re there for every second of the fade, and then at the very end, at 6:37, Nigel Olsson delivers an epic tom fill.
 And then it’s gone.

 There was never a distorted guitar, a speedy drum fill, or a move out of its stately beat.
 Nearly 7 minutes of suspension, of holding back for maximum effect only to deliver more tension and release.
 An absolutely masterful composition, arrangement, performance and production.

 Ladies and gentlemen, a perfect record.

-Adam Marsland is a highly regarded guitarist, keyboardist, bandleader and producer who has, in addition to leading his own solo and band projects (including Cockeyed Ghost, the Adam Marsland Chaos Band and Pacific Soul Limited) collaborated with the likes of The Negro Problem, members of the Beach Boys, The Wrecking Crew, Carnie and Wendy Wilson, The Wondermints, The Standells, Trotsky Icepick and longtime Evie Sands.
+Adam Marsland is a highly regarded guitarist, keyboardist, bandleader and producer who has, in addition to leading his own solo and band projects (including Cockeyed Ghost, the Adam Marsland Chaos Band and Pacific Soul Limited) collaborated with the likes of The Negro Problem, members of the Beach Boys, The Wrecking Crew, Carnie and Wendy Wilson, The Wondermints, The Standells, Trotsky Icepick and Evie Sands.
 He lives in Los Angeles, where he owns and operates Karma Frog Studios.

 Categories: Music/Popular Culture